kristinka491/Exercise-tracking/README.md

-# Exercise-tracking
+# Exercise tracking
-> Exercise-tracking is an IOS app that helps you to record and track your daily activity.
+> Exercise tracking is an IOS app that helps you to record and track your daily activity.

 ## Table of Contents